mumble-voip/mumble-docker/README.md

     -p 64738:64738/tcp \
     -p 64738:64738/udp \
     --name mumble-server-001 \
+    -v ./data/mumble-server/database.sqlite:/data/database.sqlite \
     mumble-voip/mumble-server[:tag]
 ```

 You should now be able to open up the Mumble client, and connect to the server
 running at `127.0.0.1:64738`.
+Please note I use a volume to backup the sqlite database on my disk with a relative path.

 ### Configuration options